 It’s really important to make sure that all of the liquid is pressed out.
 Otherwise, you’ll end up with a watery salad.

 Chop the apples into ½ inch pieces, and toss them with the reserved pineapple juice.
-Let sit while you go on to the next steps.
+Let the apples sit while you go on to the next steps.

 Use a spatula to fold in the drained pineapple, most of the nuts (reserve a few for the top), and the whipped topping.
-The key is to fold in these ingredients gently.
+The key is to fold in these ingredients gently to ensure that the whipped topping stays fluffy.

 Place the apples on an absorbent, clean kitchen towel and dry them off.
 Squeeze, blot, do whatever you need to do to get them dry.
 This step is important to avoid a watery salad!